How to Collect Customer Feedback Through a Kiosk Survey with Pictures

 Tips for Kiosk Survey Questions

 When you’re ready to create your kiosk survey questions, there are a few good habits to keep in mind.
+Including follow-up questions based on initial responses is important for gaining deeper and more actionable insights from your customers.

 Keep It Short

 People become disengaged when surveys go on and on or seem to ask repetitive questions.
-So, keep your survey as short as possible (especially if it’s a standup kiosk).
+So, keep your survey as short as possible (especially if it’s a stand-up kiosk).
 We recommend keeping surveys to about five questions so that they shouldn’t take more than a minute or two to complete.

 Keep It Simple